tatsu-lab/alpaca_eval/README.md

 When creating an evaluation set there are usually two main factors to consider: how much data to use? and what data?

-One way of answering the first question is by considering a leaderboard of models that you believe are of different quality and then checking how many examples are needed to distinguish between them in a statistically significant way ( using pairwise t-test).
-We show this in the following plot for all the pairs in the minimal `claude` leaderboard.
+One way of answering those question is by considering a leaderboard of models that you believe are of different quality and checking what and how much data is needed to distinguish between them in a statistically significant way.
+We will do so below using a paired sample t-test to test if the difference in win-rates between every pair of models is statistically significant.

+First, le us consider the question of how much data to use.
+Below we show the number of random samples needed from AlpacaEval for the paired t-test to give a p-value < 0.05 for each pair of models in the minimal `alpaca_eval_gpt4` leaderboard.
+Grey cells correspond to pairs that are not significantly different on the 805 samples. y- and x-axis are ordered by the win-rate of the first and second model respectively.

 [//]: # (![plot_paired_ttest_nsamples.png]&#40;figures%2Fplot_paired_ttest_nsamples.png&#41;)